netcarver/FieldtypeStreetAddress/README.md

     <div class='client-address'>{$page->client_address}</div>
 ```

-The returned value will, by default, be laid out according to the address meta data from the Google feed and will have
+The returned value will, by default, be laid out according to the address meta data from the Google feed, honouring your
-any substitutions already made in it by the TextformatterTagParser module.
+options for destination country inclusion, HTML tags and multi-vs-single line.
+It will also have any substitutions already made in it by the Tag Parser module.

 ### Interaction with PW's Output Formatting Flag